learn-co-curriculum/dsc-getting-started-with-numpy-lab/README.md

-# NumPy Lab
+# Getting Started with NumPy - Lab

 ## Introduction

 Now that we have introduced NumPy, let's put it to practice.
 In this lab, we are going to be creating arrays, performing operations on them, and returning new array all using the NumPy library.
 Let's get started!

 ## Objectives

-* Know that numpy is imported as np: import numpy as np
+You will be able to:

-* Understand how to initialize numpy arrays from nested Python lists, and access elements using square brackets
+* Understand how to initialize NumPy arrays from nested Python lists, and access elements using square brackets
-* Understand the shape attribute on numpy arrays
+* Understand the shape attribute on NumPy arrays
-* Understand how to create arrays from scratch including Np.zeros, np.ones, np.full
+* Understand how to create arrays from scratch including np.zeros, np.ones, np.full
-* Learn how to do indexing in arrays
-    * Slicing
-    * Integer indexing
-    * Boolean indexing
 * Learn to perform scalar and vector math

-# Import NumPy under the standard alias
+## Import NumPy under the standard alias

 ```python
 #Your code here
 ```

-# Generating Some Mock Data
+## Generating Some Mock Data

 Create a NumPy Array for each of the following:
     1. Using a range